AmberELEC/website/docs/Hardware-Issues.md

 # Hardware Issues

-While these issues are not specific to AmberElec, there are a few issues with the RG351 hardware that come up a lot during support.
+While these issues are not specific to AmberELEC, there are a few issues with the RG351 hardware that come up a lot during support.

 ## Low Battery